4WD Omni-Directional Smart Rover with Wi-Fi Teleoperation

 The system is organized into five functional layers, centered around the STM32 Nucleo board:

-- Power: Two 18650 Li-Ion batteries provide 7.4V.
-This powers the motor drivers directly, while an LM2596 buck converter steps it down to a stable 5V for the microcontroller and sensors.
+- Power: Two battery holders containing standard AA batteries provide the main power supply (approx. 6V - 9V).
+This powers the motor drivers directly, while an MP1584EN buck converter steps it down to a stable 5V for the microcontroller and sensors.

-- Mobility (4WD): Four independent DC motors, equipped with mecanum wheels, are driven by two TB6612FNG motor controllers receiving PWM signals from the STM32.
+- Mobility (4WD): Four independent DC motors, equipped with mecanum wheels, are driven by two L298N motor controllers receiving PWM signals from the STM32.

-- Perception: Three HC-SR04 ultrasonic sensors (front, rear, lateral) detect obstacles.
+- Perception: Two HC-SR04 ultrasonic sensors (front and rear) detect obstacles.
 Their 5V Echo signals are safely stepped down to the Nucleo's 3.3V logic via a level converter.

-- Communication: An ESP-01S module establishes a Wi-Fi bridge, allowing the STM32 to receive remote control vectors from the custom joystick UI.
+- Communication: An ESP-01S module establishes a Wi-Fi bridge, allowing the STM32 to receive remote control vectors from a connected client.

-- Feedback: A 0.96" OLED display provides visual state information, while a passive buzzer emits variable-frequency acoustic warnings during reverse maneuvers.
+- Feedback: A passive buzzer emits variable-frequency acoustic warnings during reverse maneuvers.

 Log